Dynamic-Capital/Dynamic-Capital/docs/tonutils-reverse-proxy.md

 node scripts/ton/install-tonutils-reverse-proxy.mjs
 ```

+- The helper resolves the latest GitHub release, confirms the platform-specific
+  asset exists, and reports the tag that was installed.
 - Pass `--dir` to override the destination directory.
-- Use `--force` to overwrite an existing binary.
+- Use `--force` to reinstall the binary even when one already exists (safe on
+  Windows where rename semantics differ).
-- Add `--version vX.Y.Z` to pin a specific Git tag (defaults to the latest
+- Add `--version vX.Y.Z` to pin a specific Git tag; otherwise the script uses
-  release).
+  the `latest` release endpoint.
+- Provide a personal token with `--token <gh_token>` (or set
+  `GITHUB_TOKEN=<gh_token>`) when running repeatedly to avoid GitHub API rate
+  limits.
-- Combine `--dry-run` to preview the actions without modifying the filesystem.
+- Combine `--dry-run` to preview the resolved release, download location, and
+  filesystem operations without modifying anything.

 Once the binary is installed, start the linking flow: